 The hook is soldered to its support, and the only difficulty is to keep the two parts, still very small, well aligned during the operation.
 The gluing on the chassis is done with superglue.

-Initially, I only intended to change the license plate.
+Initially, I only intended to change the licence plate.
 But when erasing the original marking with alcohol, the load table was affected.
-So I had to remake this one also.
-As the characters are black on the body gray metallic background, I used a decal sheet with transparent backing.
+So, I had to remake this one as well.
+As the characters are black on the body grey metallic background, I used a decal sheet with transparent backing.

 Here, as for the STEF wagon, the new plates are reddish.
 The transparent support of the load table is almost invisible on the front photo, but is actually visible under certain lighting conditions because it is mate on the metallic background paint.
 I do not currently have varnish that can restore this surface condition.
 Perhaps the Microscale Microcoat, which exists in three finishes (gloss, satin and flat), of which a satin, could be suitable?